jamesmcm/vopono/USERGUIDE.md

 the network namespace and so use the same VPN connection, so you can run entire shell sessions inside vopono.

+Note that the order of command-line arguments matters, as the `--dns` argument can take a list of DNS servers for example.

 ### Configuration file

 You can save default configuration options in the config file